What is Tangram?

 |

-tangram figures.
-This only refers to 'mathematical' figures', which bird
+4 to classify tangram figures.
+This only refers to 'mathematical' figures',

-1 and bird 2 (see above) stand for.
-You can lay them into a coordinate
+which bird 1 and bird 2 (see above) stand for.
+You can lay them into a

-system, so that the corners of the seven tangram pieces have integers as
+coordinate system, so that the corners of the seven tangram pieces have

-coordinates.
-In other words: You can order the tangram pieces in a way
+integers as coordinates.
+In other words: You can order the tangram pieces

-that the sides with the unit 1 are horizontal or vertical.
-The lines with
+in a way that the sides with the unit 1 are horizontal or vertical.
+The

-a convex figure develops.
-These triangles have the same size as the blue
+so that a convex figure develops.
+These triangles have the same size as

-tangram pieces.
+the blue tangram pieces.
 You count the triangles.
-Bird 1 needs 14 triangles and
+Bird 1 needs 14 triangles

 They are 0-convex.
 You find all 133 (abstract) 1-convex tangram figures